LemLib/LemLib/tutorials/4_pure_pursuit.md

     // timeout: 2000 ms
     // lookahead distance: 15 inches
     chassis.follow("path.txt", 2000, 15);
+    // follow the next path, but with the robot going backwards chassis.follow("path2.txt", 2000, 15, true);
 }
 ```

 In the above example, the robot reads the path in "path.txt", has a timeout of 2000 milliseconds, and a lookahead distance of 15 inches.
-Thats it!
+After it finishes following the path, it will read the path in "path2.txt" and follow it.
+The robot will be going backwards this time, so the last parameter is set to true.

 <br>